fengbintu/Neural-Networks-on-Silicon/README.md

   - *Compare the accuracy of "large, but prune" models (large-sparse) and their "smaller, but dense" (small-dense) counterparts with identical memory footprint.*
   - *For a given number of non-zero parameters, sparse MobileNets are able to outperform dense MobileNets.*
 - [Training and Inference with Integers in Deep Neural Networks.](https://arxiv.org/abs/1802.04680) [[code]](https://github.com/boluoweifenda/WAGE) (Tsinghua, **2018 ICLR**)
-  - *A new method termed as “WAGE” to discretize both training and inference, where weights (W), activations (A), gradients (G) and errors (E) among layers are shifted and linearly constrained to low-bitwidth integers.*
+  - *A new method termed as "WAGE" to discretize both training and inference, where weights (W), activations (A), gradients (G) and errors (E) among layers are shifted and linearly constrained to low-bitwidth integers.*
   - *Training in hardware systems such as integer-based deep learning accelerators and neuromorphic chips with comparable accuracy and higher energy efficiency, which is crucial to future AI applications in variable scenarios with transfer and continual learning demands.*

 #### arXiv Papers